 The Deans' Offices contacted students in February with information about caps and gowns and associated fees.
 Soon, students will be notified about schedules for rehearsals and procedures for assuring correct name pronunciation for Commencement.
 Students and parents who have outstanding bills, which must be paid before Commencement, will be notified by the Business Office.
 Should you have any questions regarding your child's eligibility for graduation, please contact the Office of the Registrar directly at (315) 781-3651.

-Commencement brochure will be mailed in early March and online registration will also be available in early March.
-Families who will stay on campus and/or will purchase meal tickets must preregister by May 9 and must pick up registration materials at the Welcome Desk in the lobby of Scadling Campus Center.
-The Welcome Desk will be open on Friday, May 16, from 4-8 p.m. and on Saturday, May 17, from 10 a.m. - 5 p.m.
+Commencement brochure will be mailed in early March and online registration will also be available at that time.
+Families who will stay on campus and/or will purchase meal tickets must preregister by May 8 and must pick up registration materials at the Welcome Desk in the lobby of Scadling Campus Center.
+The Welcome Desk will be open on Friday, May 15, from 4-8 p.m. and on Saturday, May 16, from 10 a.m. - 3:30 p.m.
 Room keys, meal tickets, messages and general information will be available at the Welcome Desk.
-If you plan to arrive after the desk closes at 5 p.m. on Saturday, please have your son or daughter pick up your tickets and room keys during regular registration hours.
-Any room keys not picked up by 5 p.m. on Saturday will be available at the Campus Safety Office in the Medbery parking lot.
+If you plan to arrive after the desk closes at 3:30 p.m. on Saturday, please have your son or daughter pick up your tickets and room keys during regular registration hours.
+Any room keys not picked up by 3:30 p.m. on Saturday will be available at the Campus Safety Office in the Medbery parking lot.

-To reserve a room, complete the online registration form.
+To reserve a room, complete the online registration form after March 15, 2015.

 Meals - on-campus

-All meal tickets should be ordered by Friday, May 9.
+All meal tickets should be ordered by Friday, May 8.
 Vegetarian entrees will be available at all meals.
 Children five and under eat for free and do not require reservations or tickets for any event.
-Tickets should be picked up at the Welcome Desk in Scandling Campus Center on Friday, May 16, or Saturday, May 17.
+Tickets should be picked up at the Welcome Desk in Scandling Campus Center on Friday, May 15, or Saturday, May 16.
 All meals will be served in the Great Hall of Saga in the Scandling Campus Center (with the exception of the barbeque).
-When registering, please note the following: Student meal cards will be honored for graduating seniors only at the Candlelight Dinner Gala on Saturday evening.
+When registering, please note the following: Student meal cards will be honored for graduating seniors at the Candlelight Dinner Gala only on Saturday evening.
 Graduating seniors who plan to join their families at other meals (except the barbeque) must purchase a ticket in advance.

 SENIOR FAMILY BARBEQUE/EVENT